 Thus, transporting them to where they can be utilised is a demanding process.
 On top of it, oil production sites are often spread over a large area, which means that capturing and utilising the associated gas can be extremely difficult.
 Therefore, gas flaring is still viewed as the best option.
 In addition to economic reasons, some countries have regulations which make the process of selling associated gases very difficult.
 Also, laws may not specify how associated gas should be processed, which causes legal ambiguities.

 As a result, imposing penalties for gas flaring is not always an effective way of reducing this process since paying a penalty is often less expensive than capturing the gas and selling it.
 When it comes to safety aspects, burning any excess gas through gas flaring allows operators to manage those unpredictable situations.

 Some examples are:

-In order to contrast the negative effects of gas flaring on the environment, governments and international organizations introduced severe limitations to contrast flaring.
-Based on the Kyoto protocol, incentives are provided for the construction of low environmental impact plants that allow, at the same time, not to waste a precious resource, in this case, by-product gases .
+Since gas flaring has negative effects on the environment, governments and international organisations have introduced severe limitations on it.
+Based on the Kyoto protocol, incentives are provided for the construction of low environmental impact plants that do not allow for the waste of a precious resource, in this case, by-product gases .

 There are various valid ways of reusing these gases:

-At Garo, we have been constructing liquid ring compressors, ideal for handling gases and vapors with a high concentration of Hydrogen Sulfide (H2S) or Carbon Dioxide (CO2).
-Capable of reducing the amount of toxic gas released into the atmosphere, Garo’s Flare Gas Recovery Systems help operators meet their goals of reducing pollution.
+At Garo, we have been constructing liquid ring compressors, ideal for handling gases and vapours with a high concentration of Hydrogen Sulphide (H2S) or Carbon Dioxide (CO2).
+Capable of reducing the amount of toxic gas released into the atmosphere, Garo’s Flare Gas Recovery Systems help operators meet their goals of reducing air pollution.